Undergraduate programs in

 Your professor are distinguished scholars who are actively engaged in research and have a broad range of specializations including ethics, metaphysics, and the philosophical studies of mind, language, knowledge, environment, mathematics, law, and science.

-of those recent alumni reporting employment responded that they had landed their positions within three months of graduation.
+86% of those alumni reporting employment responded that they landed their positions within three months of graduation.

-was the mean annual reported salary for recent alumni of the social sciences following their first year after graduation.
+$40K was the mean annual reported salary for social science alumni following their first year after graduation.